onesentforth/discipleschool/content/post/becoming-and-producing/index.md

 Of course, Willard is right.
 At some point, we should all seriously consider who has mastered us and evaluate the results of their mastery over.
 Maybe it's a person or group of people.
 It may be more likely that we've been mastered by an idea or a system of thinking.
 At any rate, it's vitally important that you take an active role in choosing whose ideas will control your life.

 Obviously, the goal is for us to become and produce disciples (apprentices) who are under the mastery of Jesus Christ alone.
+We can only do this in the context of submission to Scriptures, the Spirit of Jesus, and a devoted community of believers where all of the functions of ministry are being fulfilled.

+So, we will explore those areas together in detail.

 ## Conclusion

 What we’re currently doing isn’t working.
 It's foolish to pretend that it is.
 We have allowed ourselves to be defined by habits, methods, and routines that do not - and cannot - produce the results Jesus intended.

 Will we continue devoting ourselves to a model of church that brought us to this moment of abject failure?
 Or will we finally recognize the need to completely re-examine our beliefs and practices - even our entire lives, for that matter - in the light of Scripture?
-Given that the stakes are so high, we should be willing to challenge and change any beliefs and practices that may be hindering us from becoming and producing disciples of Jesus.
+Given that the stakes are so high, we *should* be willing to challenge and change ***any*** beliefs and practices that may be hindering us from becoming and producing disciples of Jesus.

 Think about this quote from John Stott: